sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 |_smb-vuln-ms10-054: false
 |_smb-vuln-ms10-061: Could not negotiate a connection:SMB: Failed to receive bytes: ERROR
 ```
 Nmap's smb scans did not receive any results.
-Let's try connecting with all the usernames we've got, the only interesting result we got was off Hazard:
+Let's try connecting with all the usernames we've got, the only interesting result we got was from the Hazard & stealth1agent pair of credentials:

 ```console
 root@endeavour:~/htb/heist/# smbclient -L //10.10.10.149/ -U Hazard